Working for us

 Here are a few of the different patient-facing roles that we have:

 - Ambulance care assistants (ACA)*

 - Emergency Care Support Worker

 - Apprentice Emergency Medical Technicians (EMT)

 - Call handlers**

 We offer excellent paid holiday entitlement, entry to the NHS pension scheme and other employee benefits.
 Most importantly, we offer career progression and excellent training opportunities, whilst you get to work with friendly colleagues and have the ability to make a difference to people in the community.
-To find out about more about the various careers within the ambulance service with a visit the NHS Careers website.
+To find out about more about the various careers within the ambulance service visit the NHS Careers website.